Design and Analysis of Algorithms

 (2) Analyze and be sensitive to time/steps and space requirements,

-(3) Modify a problem and see how a known algorithm should be changed (for advanced algorithms learning),
+(3) Modify a problem and see how a known algorithm should be adapted for the target problem,

-[THESE NOTES ARE FOR HELPING YOU TO STUDY THE TEXT BOOK.
-I KEEP UPDATING THESE AND WILL NOT BE RESPONSIBLE IF YOU FIND THAT THE NOTE HAS CHANGED AFTER YOU HAVE PRINTED IT.
-I TRY TO CHANGE THE ASSOCIATED DATE WHEN I MAKE THE LAST UPDATE.]
+THESE NOTES ARE FOR HELPING YOU TO STUDY THE TEXT BOOK.
+I KEEP UPDATING THESE AND WILL NOT BE RESPONSIBLE IF YOU FIND THAT THE NOTES HAVE CHANGED AFTER YOU HAVE PRINTED IT.
+I TRY TO CHANGE THE ASSOCIATED DATE WHEN I MAKE THE LAST UPDATE.

 You may also like to read the following modules.